-Answer: Most people only see in Paul’s letters the fact that he suffered for his preaching, but they don’t really understand his nature and substance.
-We all know that while Jesus was working, Paul was the chief persecutor who hated the truth and resisted the Lord Jesus.
-Even Paul himself didn’t dare deny that.
-The Lord Jesus preached so many sermons, and performed so many miracles.
-Why did Paul still hate Him and resist Him?
-Why was he obsessed with catching and persecuting His disciples?
-This shows us that Paul, by his nature and substance, hated the truth and hated God.
-Why did he protect the interests of the chief priests and the Pharisees so fiercely?
-And why was he so loyal to Judaism?
-This shows us that he was only concerned with his position, not with God.
-For a higher position, he would rather resist the true God and persecute the believers.
-He would pay any price to gain rewards within Judaism.
-What kind of a man is this?
-It isn’t hard to decipher.
-Against what backdrop was Paul sent forth as an apostle to preach the gospel?
-While he was engaged in his mad pursuit of the Lord Jesus’ disciples, the Lord had to appear to him in the sky, blinded him with a great light and brought him to his knees.
-The Lord did not appear to Paul because of his devotion, did He?
-He appeared in order to punish Paul.
-Paul forced His hand.
-He was forced to labor and suffer for Him because the Lord Jesus had appeared to him.
-And his goal was penance.
-He saw that the Lord was almighty, that He could blind him, and make him kneel before Him.
-He agreed to sacrifice for the Lord because he feared being sent to hell as punishment.
-If the Lord Jesus had not appeared to him, based on his devilish nature of savagely resisting Lord Jesus, would he have followed the Lord and labored for Him?
-Absolutely not!
-And so, Paul’s faith in the Lord Jesus was not genuine, and his suffering and laboring was not done willingly.
-He was forced.
-He had no choice.
+Answer: How many people just read about how Paul spread the gospel and suffered in his letters but do not understand Paul’s nature and substance.
+Everyone knows that when the Lord Jesus did His work, Paul was the main culprit that hated the truth and resisted the Lord Jesus.
+This is something that Paul himself did not dare deny.
+The Lord Jesus gave so many sermons and performed so many miracles.
+Why did Paul still hate and resist the Lord Jesus?
+Why did he fanatically persecute and hunt the Lord Jesus’ disciples?
+This is evidence that Paul’s nature and substance was hatred of the truth and of God.
+Why did he work so hard to protect the interests of the chief priests and Pharisees?
+Why did he stay loyal to Judaism?
+This shows that his heart was only thinking of his position, not God.
+To increase his position, he resisted the true God and persecuted His believers.
+He wanted to obtain rewards from Judaism at all costs.
+What kind of person is he?
+It isn’t hard to tell.
+What was the situation that caused Paul to accept the Lord’s call and spread the gospel as an apostle?
+When he was fanatically hunting and persecuting the Lord Jesus’ disciples, the Lord had no choice but to appear to Paul in the sky.
+The Lord blinded him with a great light, bringing him to his knees.
+The Lord did not appear to Paul because he was loyal to the Lord.
+He appeared to him as part of a punishment; He had no choice.
+Paul was forced to sacrifice and suffer for the Lord Jesus because the Lord Jesus appeared before him.
+His objective was atonement.
+He saw that the Lord was too almighty, capable of blinding him and forcing him to kneel down.
+He was afraid that he would be punished and sent to hell.
+That’s why he sacrificed for the Lord.
+If the Lord Jesus had not appeared to him, would he have followed the Lord or sacrificed for Him based on his devilish nature that resisted the Lord Jesus?
+Definitely not!
+Therefore, Paul did not really have faith in the Lord Jesus.
+His suffering and sacrifice were not done willingly.
+He had no choice; he was forced.

 from the movie script of Stinging Memories